simongravelle/publication-data/README.md

-# Data from the Gravelle group
+# Data from recent publications

 If you use the data in these files, please cite the relevant paper.